Skip to content

 Retardation is the negative of acceleration, and this implies that a = -0.1ms-2

-As the train comes to rest, it’s final velocity, v = 0
+As the train comes to rest, its final velocity, v = 0

 By applying one of the equations of motion, we have